Equity Tools for Practitioners

 Anti-Racism

-The value of data as it relates to advancing equity depends on how we make meaning of the data through the process of critical reflection and meaning-making.
+The value of data as it relates to advancing equity depends on how we make meaning of the data through the process of critical reflection and meaning making.
 The Center of Urban Education (CUE) describes this process as equity-minded sensemaking, which goes beyond noticing equity gaps in outcomes to interpreting equity gaps as an indicator that current practices are not working and asking equity-minded questions about how/why current processes are failing to serve students experiencing these inequities (McNair, Bensimon, Malcolm-Piquex, 2020, p.
 61).

 When looking at data disaggregated by race/ethnicity, consider the following: